 - slowed thinking (resulting in forgetting things, poor concentration, or getting lost)

-There are other symptoms of MS but these are less commonly experienced early in the course of the condition.
+There are other symptoms of MS but you are less likely to experience them early on.

 What are the symptoms of MS?

 The symptoms experienced by people with MS can be grouped according to how they affect you.
 Some people develop lesions (nerve damage) without noticing symptoms, because the damage happens to be in a part of the brain or spinal cord which can re-route nerve signals around the damage.

 Sometimes, symptoms can be caused by nerve damage within the part of the brain that deals with that part of the body.
 Alternatively, the nerve damage could have occurred in a nerve carrying information from the brain to the body.
 Damage at either of these places might result in a similar symptom.
 For example, a lesion in the spinal cord leading to the leg muscles or a lesion in the cerebellum part of the brain (which organises co-ordination and balance) could both result in you finding yourself stumbling or falling over.

 All of these symptoms are treatable, and are definitely worth discussing with your MS Nurse or healthcare team for further advice.